 If you’re self-employed, one of the most important first steps will be to choose the best online banking account for your business needs.

 If you are self-employed as a sole trader (as opposed to having a limited company) then it’s possible that you can use your personal bank account for business banking (you need to check with your bank first to see if you can apply online, what your finance options would be, etc).
-This is because in the eyes of the law and for tax purposes, your money and the money that belongs to the business are one and the same.
-A limited company must keep the finances of the business and the business owner separate.
+This is because in the eyes of the law and for tax purposes, your money and the money that belongs to the company are one and the same.
+A limited company must keep the finances of the company and its owner separate.

-However, most banks are tightening up on letting sole traders use their personal accounts for business as an existing customer and will tell you to use separate accounts for your personal and business banking, or you risk having your account shut.
-And if you are self-employed as a sole trader you will find that there are many benefits to having a dedicated business bank account.
+However, most banks are tightening up on letting sole traders use their personal accounts for professional purposes, as an existing customer and will tell you to use separate accounts for your banking, or you risk having your account shut.
+And if you are self-employed as a sole trader you will find that there are many benefits to having a dedicated bank account.

 Why do you need a dedicated business account?

-In theory, you might be able to keep your business earnings in your personal account as a self-employed sole trader (check with your bank) but there are many reasons why you will probably want to be applying for an account that’s dedicated to your business:
+In theory, you might be able to keep your business earnings in your personal account as a self-employed sole trader (check with your bank) but there are many reasons why you will probably want to be applying for a dedicated account:

-- HMRC requires you to separate being a business customer from you personal transactions so having a separate business account will simplify your accounting and save you time.
+- HMRC requires you to separate being a business customer from your personal transactions so having a separate account will simplify your accounting and save you time.

-- If you anticipate doing a lot of transactions, either through the bank online or using atm withdrawals, or needing to bank a lot of cash, then it’s best to get started with a business account.
+- If you anticipate doing a lot of transactions, either through the bank online or using ATM withdrawals, then it’s best to get started with a business account.

-- If you have a different name for your business then you might want a bank account in that name and so that business cards, business account charges, and cheques can be made out to it.
+- If you have a different name for your company then you might want a bank account in that name and so that business cards, account charges, and cheques can be made out to it.

-- You can choose a business account with the tools that your business requires like directly linking to your accounting software.
+- You can choose an account with the tools that you require, like directly linking to your accounting software.

-- If you ever need to apply for business finance (like a credit card or business loans) then having a business bank account will be necessary.
+- If you ever need to apply for finance (like a credit card or loan) then having a business bank account will be necessary.

 How to choose the best bank account for your needs

-First, check with your bank if you definitely need a separate account for your business based on your specific circumstances.
+First, check with your bank if you definitely need a separate account, based on your specific circumstances.
 If you have very few transactions and your personal finance covers everything then you might not need to change or feel it’s worthwhile.
 If your bank tells you that you need another account, try to negotiate the rates with them (fixed term, the rate loan, account fee, etc) – don’t assume that they have to give you what’s written down.
-And don’t feel that you have to open a business bank account with the same bank that you have your personal banking with – shop around for the account that suits you best in terms of features, business savings offer, fixed rate, and look for a good introductory offer.
+And don’t feel that you have to open one with the same bank that you have your personal banking with – shop around for the account that suits you best in terms of features, savings offers, fixed rates, and look for a good introductory offer.

-The best basic business bank accounts if you’re self-employed
+The best basic bank accounts if you’re self-employed

 Bank |